arugowda16/Capstone_Project/README.md

 # Capstone_Project
-Project used for demonstrating team collaboration.
+Project used for learning github